Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > might not reach consensus about the effects of the transactions.
 > By using a prepared Docker image, we save us such headache.
 > The interested reader can see the implementation of that image
-> inside the distribution of @Type, in the `dockerfiles` directory.
+> inside the distribution of Hotmoka, in the `dockerfiles` directory.

 In general, the `start` command might take a while, since it downloads and replays all transactions already executed in the cloned node.
 Therefore, if you turn the started node off with the `docker stop` command,